 - Anti-body tests are not accepted at the border.

 - The Danish border police reserves the right to stop anyone who is showing clear signs of illness, such as a cough or fever, from entering Denmak.

 - If you have received a positive covid-19 result, and at least 14 days have passed, you are exempt from the negative test requirement.

 You can book a PCR-test in Denmark if you have a Danish CPR number.

 In Region Hovedstaden you can pay for a quick test (“kviktest” or antigen tests) or PCR-test.

 Travel restrictions on travel to Denmark

-To limit the spread of covid-19, the Danish government has introduced travel restrictions and stricter border controls by the Danish borders.
-This means that travelers who are not Danish citizens or living in Denmark needs to be able to present a negative covid-19 at the border.
+To limit the spread of covid-19, the Danish government has introduced travel restrictions and border controls by the Danish borders.
+This also affects the border between Denmark and Sweden.
+Read more what this means for travellers and cross-border-workers in the Oresund region.